janpastorek/Bachelor-Thesis/README.md

 Few words towards this project:

-* #### The first goal was to build a scalable non local game environment with database.
+* #### The first goal was to build a scalable non local game environment with local database for storing important information from the search.

-* #### The second goal was to build an algorithm that will be able to search through the strategies for non local game and output/learn the paths to bigger winning probability (CHSH value).
+* #### The second goal was to try different approaches that will be able to search through the strategies for non local game and output/learn the paths to bigger winning probability (CHSH value).

 NonLocalGame provides API for doing operations on versions of nonlocalenvironments.